openstack/nova-specs/specs/juno/implemented/virt-driver-numa-placement.rst

-When scheduling, if only the hw:numa_nodes=NNN property is set the scheduler will synthesize hw:numa_cpus.NN and hw:numa_mem.NN properties such that the flavour allocation is equally spread across the desired number of NUMA nodes.
+When scheduling, if only the hw:numa_nodes=NNN property is set the scheduler will synthesize hw:numa_cpus.NN and hw:numa_mem.NN properties such that the flavor allocation is equally spread across the desired number of NUMA nodes.
 It will then look consider the available NUMA resources on hosts to find one that exactly matches the requirements of the guest.
 So, given an example
 config: